 SNS or Simple Notification Service is a service that receives the analysis results from the Amazon Rekognition process.
 The PHP SDK makes it easy to check for the analysis progress and get the results when finished.
 We will do that using a cronjob.

-In a real live application there are a couple of advanced ways of handling this.
 We could have SNS push the rekognition results to our own HTTP endpoint and process them there.

 We could couple a Simple Queue Service (SQS) with our SNS and then benefit from being able to pull data from SQS.